jautschbach/mathematica-notebooks/cubefile-plot-molecular-orbitals/README.md

     molplot = MoleculePlot3D[mol, PlotTheme -> plottheme];

-you can then do something similar as above,
+you can then do something like this,

     mol1 = MoleculeModify[mol, {"AddBond", {1, 15}}]
     (* 1 and 15 are atom numbers in the XYZ file, adjust as needed *)